TopSPICE/Win32 v7.1 SPECIFICATIONS

 Input/Output File

-TopSPICE input format is an ASCII text file using the Berkeley SPICE2G6 syntax with extensions for digital simulation and behavioral modeling.
-TopSPICE also accepts many PSpicetm, HSPICEtm and SPICE3 syntax extensions.
-Output is an ASCII text file in SPICE2G6 format.
-The simulation results can also be saved as a compact binary data file.
+TopSpice input format is a text file using the SPICE syntax with extensions for digital simulation and behavioral modeling.
+TopSpice also accepts most PSpicetm, HSPICEtm and SPICE3 syntax extensions.
+Output listing is a text file in SPICE2 format.
+The simulation results data are saved as a compact binary data file.

 Analyses